n-ivanov/strava-stat-analyzer/README.md

 ### Work in Progress

-A web interface based on ASP.NET and the EntityFramework is in the works, but has no been completed.
+A web interface based on ASP.NET and the EntityFramework is in the works, but has not been completed.